adesso-mobile/ams-android-gradle-docker/README.md

 ```
 export GRADLE_TASKS="<Your Gradle Tasks...>"
 docker run --rm --tty \
     -v "<Path to gradle.properties>:/root/.gradle" \            # Additional global gradle.properties files.
 This is optional
     -v "$PWD:/opt/workspace" \                                  # Your workspace
     --workdir=/opt/workspace \                                  # Changing the workdir in the container
+    -it amsitoperations/ams-android-gradle:<Tag, look above>    # Using the right image
-    "./gradlew $GRADLE_TASKS"                               # Executing gradlew
+    ./gradlew $GRADLE_TASKS                                     # Executing gradlew

 ```